 It’s common that jams worldwide are run by volunteers or low-wage administrators and there is little extra money for resources.
 The cheapest thing, time-wise and money-wise is to do nothing about the newcomer issue.
 All of the above takes time and thought.
 For example, to train, hire and schedule dance ambassadors to be at every jam is a big job.
 A person taking on such a job, with limited resources, risks burnout.
 So the big question is, what can be done that is both sustainable and effective?

-As the facilitator of the Toronto Wednesday Dance Jam I have chosen at the moment to educate and guide my jam population about the newcomer experience and to give information to newcomers through a hand-out that they read before their first jam.
+As the facilitator of a weekly Dance Jam in Toronto I have chosen at the moment to educate and guide my jam population about the newcomer experience and to give information to newcomers through a hand-out and prestation that they receive before their first jam.
 Please see below for these resources.
 This approach is an experiment in progress.
 I’m not saying it’s the right way, it’s just the way I am trying at this moment.

 Okay, so now for my final story.
 Let’s pretend that after reading this article, Frank uses a time machine to go back in time to redo his first dance with Rose.
 In this redo, let’s also say that Rose watched a video outlining some general community practices and giving her pointers on how to assert her boundaries.
 This time, right from the start of the dance Frank acknowledges Rose’s newcomer status and shows her how to end a dance, letting her know she can end their dance whenever she wants.
 Frank holds back from taking her into aerial lifts and directs their dance away from the exploration of themes such as sensuality that might be intense and confusing for a beginner.
 Rose ends the dance after ten minutes and takes time on the side of the studio to watch the jam.
 While doing so, she starts to sort through her experience and figure what exactly this jamming thing is.
 Frank is attracted to Rose but understanding the vulnerability of the newcomer experience, he decides to give things time.
-Rose gradually acclimatises herself to jam culture and learns language with which to assert her boundaries.
-Frank and her start to have dances that explore the theme of sensuality and aerial lifts with enthusiastic consent on both sides.
+Rose gradually acclimatizes herself to jam culture and learns language with which to assert her boundaries.
+Frank and her start to have dances that explore the theme of sensuality and aerial lifts with affirmative consent on both sides.
 They get to know each other as they hang out in the social scene that occurs after the jam.
-Eventually Rose invites Frank over to her place and they start dating.
+They talk about the psychical chemistry they have with each other on the dance floor but mutually decide to keep it on the dance floor (i.e. they decide not to dates each other).
 When Rose talks about her newcomer experience she says it was scary and at times confusing (that is, not perfectly safe) but she felt that she received the necessary tools and support needed to make it through.
-She arrived at a sense of empowerment and became an enthusiastic member of the contact improvisation community.
+She arrived at a sense of empowerment and became an active member of the contact improvisation community.

 Okay, let’s all take a collective sigh of relief that Rose made it through okay in this final story.
 Let us also begin the discussion about ways to support newcomers so this outcome is more common.